davidmalcolm/texi2rst/output/statements-and-declarations-in-expressions.rst

 address of ``a``.

-In a statement expression, any temporaries created within a statement are destroyed at that statements end.
+In a statement expression, any temporaries created within a statement are destroyed at that statement's end.
 This makes statement expressions inside macros slightly different from function calls.
 In the latter case temporaries introduced during argument evaluation are destroyed at the end of the statement that includes the function